Keto Pumpkin Crisp

 Tips & Tricks

 You learn a few things after making keto avocado toast 783 times.
-Here’s what I wish someone told me sooner.
+Here’s what I wish someone had told me sooner.

 Let your avocado get ripe (brown spots?
 You’re a day too late.
 Hard as a rock?
 Wait a day).
 Sourdough-style keto loaves seem to toast best if you want that perfect crunch.
 Add a pinch of flaky salt on top if you’ve got it—trust me, it makes you feel like a pro.
 Craving extra protein?
 Throw a fried egg or some leftover chicken on top.
 Mix and match.
 No rules, just vibes.